aces/Loris/modules/candidate_profile/README.md

 ## Interactions with LORIS
-- The `candidate_profile` module depends on the LORIS API to retrieve basic candidate and visit level data to pass to widgets
+- The `candidate_profile` module depends on the LORIS API to retrieve basic candidate and visit level data to pass to widgets.
 - The `candidate_profile` will call `getWidgets` on each module to get a list of widgets.
 It uses the widget type of `candidate`.
 The options provided include a 'candidate' key which is the `\Candidate`